usegalaxy-no/infrastructure-playbook/playbooks/playbooks.md

 ##Galaxy
 This will install and configure galaxy along with conda and special configurations eg: authentication

-1. galaxy
+1. galaxy (done)
-2. conda
+2. conda (done)
-3. supervisor
+3. supervisor (done)
 3. branding eg: frontpage and colours
 4.

+For branding of the galaxy all files in templates/galaxy/static/ are copied to the galaxy-server/static/

 ##Pulsar backend

+This will be done in uh-iaas initially until we know where this will be used in production.

 ##Tools